Gary Weis

-Gary Weis (c.
-1943) is an American filmmaker.
+Gary Weis (b.
+1942 or 1943) is an American filmmaker.

 He is known for creating multiple short films that aired on Saturday Night Live in the late 1970s.
 He co-produced and provided visual effects for the documentary Jimi Hendrix (1973); he co-directed the Beatlemania spoof All You Need Is Cash (1978) with the film's star, Eric Idle; he directed the comedy film Diary of a Young Comic (1979) starring Richard Lewis, as well as 80 Blocks from Tiffany's (1979), a documentary about gangs in the South Bronx.

 He also directed several music videos in the 1980s, including the video for Paul Simon's single "You Can Call Me Al" and for George Harrison's version of the song "Got My Mind Set on You".

 Career

 Weis worked as a cameraman for the 1970 Rolling Stones tour documentary Gimme Shelter that culminated with footage of the infamous Altamont Free Concert.
 Weis told the Los Angeles Times that it was "the most frightening workday I've ever had," although he had left for the day by the time The Rolling Stones took the stage.

 Weis co-produced the 1973 documentary Jimi Hendrix along with Joe Boyd and John Head.
 Weis was also in charge of the film's visuals.
 He told the San Francisco Examiner that he was not a particular fan of the musician prior to the creation of Jimi Hendrix, but gained an appreciation for the musician through his work on the film.
 Weis was initially approached by Boyd–who was the music director for Warner Bros.
 Pictures at the time–about assisting with the film.

 Weis directed of over 45 short films for Saturday Night Live (SNL) that aired in 1975 and 1977.
 Weis started as an assistant director then took over the position of primary director of the show's film shorts after Albert Brooks' departure from the show in 1976.
 NBC subsequently commissioned Weis to direct some full-length films to be aired during SNL's timeslot when the show was on summer hiatus.
 The first of such films was All You Need Is Cash (1978), a Beatlemania mockumentary, which Weis produced and co-directed with Eric Idle, who also starred in the film.
 Next came Diary of a Young Comic (1979), a satirical take on Hollywood starring comedian Richard Lewis.
 The script was written by Richard Lewis and Bennett Tramer, based on a story originally conceived by Weis.
 Weis decided to put Lewis in the film after watching him perform at The Comedy Store in Los Angeles.
 Weis also directed Steve Martin's comedy special A Wild and Crazy Guy that aired on NBC in 1978.